 Adults: 3 to 4 g daily in evenly divided doses with dosage intervals not exceeding eight hours.
-It may be advisable to initiate therapy with a lower dosage, e.g., 1 to 2 g daily, to reduce possible gastrointestinal intolerance.
-If daily doses exceeding 4 g are required to achieve the desired therapeutic effect, the increased risk of toxicity should be kept in mind.
+In some cases, it is advisable to initiate therapy with a smaller dosage, e.g., 1 to 2 g daily, to reduce possible gastrointestinal intolerance.
+If daily doses exceeding 4 g are required to achieve desired effects, the increased risk of toxicity should be kept in mind.

-Children, six years of age and older: 40 to 60 mg/kg of body weight in each 24-hour period, divided into 3 to 6 doses.
+Children, six years of age and older: 40 to 60 mg/kg body weight in each 24-hour period, divided into 3 to 6 doses.

 Adults: 2 g daily.

-Children, six years of age and older: 30 mg/kg of body weight in each 24-hour period, divided into 4 doses.
-The response of acute ulcerative colitis to AZULFIDINE EN-tabs can be evaluated by clinical criteria, including the presence of fever, weight changes, and degree and frequency of diarrhea and bleeding, as well as by sigmoidoscopy and the evaluation of biopsy samples.
+The response of acute ulcerative colitis to AZULFIDINE Tablets can be evaluated by clinical criteria, including the presence of fever, weight changes, and degree and frequency of diarrhea and bleeding, as well as by sigmoidoscopy and the evaluation of biopsy samples.
 It is often necessary to continue medication even when clinical symptoms, including diarrhea, have been controlled.
-When endoscopic examination confirms satisfactory improvement, dosage of AZULFIDINE EN-tabs should be reduced to a maintenance level.
-If diarrhea recurs, dosage should be increased to previously effective levels.
+When endoscopic examination confirms satisfactory improvement, the dosage of AZULFIDINE should be reduced to a maintenance level.
+If diarrhea recurs, the dosage should be increased to previously effective levels.
 If symptoms of gastric intolerance (anorexia, nausea, vomiting, etc.) occur after the first few doses of AZULFIDINE, they are probably due to increased serum levels of total sulfapyridine and may be alleviated by halving the daily dose of AZULFIDINE and subsequently increasing it gradually over several days.
 If gastric intolerance continues, the drug should be stopped for 5 to 7 days, then reintroduced at a lower daily dose.